Table of Contents:

 - Not thread-safe.

-- Requires external synchronization (e.g., a
+- External synchronization is required (e.g.,

 synchronizedblock).